apache/airflow/UPDATING.md

 The DAG parsing manager log now by default will be log into a file, where its location is controlled by the new `dag_processor_manager_log_location` config option in core section.

-### new `sync_parallelism` config option in celery section

-The new `sync_parallelism` config option will control how many processes CeleryExecutor will use to fetch celery task state in parallel.
-Default value is max(1, number of cores - 1)

 ### StatsD Metrics